MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/live-expressions.md

    :::image type="content" source="../media/console-live-expressions-document-active-element-nav-button.msft.png" alt-text="To change the value of the Live Expression, interact with different elements on the webpage." lightbox="../media/console-live-expressions-document-active-element-nav-button.msft.png":::

-1. To change the value again, open and click the **Search** textbox on the webpage.
+1. To change the value again, open and click the **Search** text box on the webpage.

    The Live Expression value changes to `input#site-search-input.autocomplete-input.input.is-small.focus-visible`: